Welcome as a volunteer at

 Everyday there will be a responsible board member from Studenterhytta present at the cabin, which will have the overall responsibility for what you will be doing.
 This person will be your go-to person at the cabin and will delegate different tasks to you.
 Even so, here is a brief overview of a typical opening day at Studenterhytta.

-Transportation to Studenterhytta is free for hyttevakter, just show the confirmation email to the bus driver.
-The bus leaves from Moholt at 17.15 and from NTNU Realfagsbygget at Gløshaugen at 17.30.
+Transportation to Studenterhytta is free for hyttevakter on regular opening days.
+For Tuesdays and Wednesdays, just show your volunteer confirmation to the hyttebus driver.
+The dedicated hyttebus leaves from Moholt at 17.15 and from Hovedbygget at NTNU Gløshaugen at 17.30 (see “Getting here” section for more detailed stops).
 Dinner is served at 20.00, whereby your responsibilities will be to assist the cook.
 This work includes setting the table so it is ready when the guests arrive.
 When dinner is served your tasks will be; making sure there is enough food present in the dining room and wash the dishes when people are done eating.
 You should start washing dishes during the dinner as this can take some time.
 The workload depends on the day and the amount of guests present; though we are usually done for the day around 21.30 and the bus for Trondheim leaves again at 22.00.

 A volunteer’s responsibilities during the weekend: